Music is My Life: Episode 022

 Emerging in the late 1960s as an enthusiast of blues and folk music, Taj Mahal has spent his career bending genres to his own signature style.
 His work includes moving explorations in jazz, funk, reggae, country, rock ‘n’ roll, and more.
 He has worked with everybody from Howlin’ Wolf and Muddy Waters to the Rolling Stones to Bob Marley and the Wailers.
 His songs have been covered by Eric Clapton, the Black Keys, the Blues Brothers, Natalie Cole, and more.
 And like the range of his influences (those he has been influenced by, and those who he has influenced) the artists that pop up in conversation really run the gamut.
-Take a look at the tags below!
+Read a transcript of the interview below:

 Voice.
 Then went to the piano. . . .
 Clarinet, trombone, harmonica and then guitar.